yoyoberenguer/NE555-timer-/README.md

 the external C voltage variation values (see figure 1A).

 The yellow square signal represent the comparator output on pin 7 and in blue the voltage reference on pin 6.
-You can also observe two light blue horizontal lines representing the voltages 1/3 & 2/3 Vcc
+You can also observe two horizontal light blue lines representing the constant voltages 1/3 & 2/3 Vcc for reference.
 ```
 When TRIG voltage (pin 6) is > 1.66v the comparator output goes low (V- > V+) and when
 TRIG is below 1.66 the output goes high (V+ > V-) and the RS flip-flop is `reset`